ethanbaquiran/The-GOAT-s-Blueprint-A-Data-Driven-Analysis-of-Faker-s-Competitive-Performance/README.md

 ### NMAR Analysis

 Columns like `dragons`, `towers`, and `void_grubs` are missing for **all of Faker's rows**.
 We believe this is **NMAR (Not Missing At Random)**.
 In the Oracle's Elixir dataset, these columns are only recorded in *team summary rows*, not individual player rows — so the missingness depends on the *type* of row (player vs. team), which is not captured by any other column in the data.
-No additional variable we could observe would make this missingness explainable; it is structural to how the data was collected.
+No additional variable we could observe would fully explain this missingness; it is structural to how the data was collected.

 If we could obtain a column indicating `row_type` (player vs. team summary), the missingness would become MAR, since team-level stats would always be present for team rows and always absent for player rows.

-### Missingness Dependency Test 1: `golddiffat15` missingness vs. `result` — MCAR
+### Missingness Dependency Test 1: `golddiffat25` missingness vs. `result` — MCAR

-We tested whether the missingness of `golddiffat15` in 2025 depends on `result` (win/loss).
+We tested whether the missingness of `golddiffat25` in 2025 depends on match outcome (`result`).
+Games missing `golddiffat25` are games that ended before 25 minutes.

-- **Null Hypothesis:** Missingness of `golddiffat15` is independent of match outcome.
+- **Null Hypothesis:** Missingness of `golddiffat25` is independent of match outcome.
-- **Alternative Hypothesis:** Missingness of `golddiffat15` depends on match outcome.
+- **Alternative Hypothesis:** Missingness of `golddiffat25` depends on match outcome.
 - **Test Statistic:** Difference in win rates between missing and non-missing groups.
 - **Significance Level:** 0.05

-After 1,000 permutations, the p-value was **> 0.05**.
+The observed difference in win rates was **−0.0319**, and after 1,000 permutations, the p-value was **> 0.05**.
 We **fail to reject** the null hypothesis.
-Games missing `golddiffat15` are simply games that ended before 15 minutes — and those short games happen regardless of whether Faker wins or loses.
+Games ending before 25 minutes happen regardless of whether Faker wins or loses — the missingness has nothing to do with match outcome.
 This is **MCAR (Missing Completely at Random)**.

-### Missingness Dependency Test 2: `golddiffat15` missingness vs. `damageshare` — MAR
+### Missingness Dependency Test 2: `visionscore` missingness vs. `year` — MAR

-We then tested whether the missingness of `golddiffat15` depends on `damageshare`, a continuous feature.
-Games ending before 15 minutes tend to be early stomps, which may produce different damage share patterns.
+We tested whether the missingness of `visionscore` depends on `year`.
+Oracle's Elixir did not track vision score in 2015, so it is entirely absent for all 2015 rows but fully populated in 2025.

-- **Null Hypothesis:** Missingness of `golddiffat15` is independent of `damageshare`.
+- **Null Hypothesis:** Missingness of `visionscore` is independent of year.
-- **Alternative Hypothesis:** Missingness of `golddiffat15` depends on `damageshare`.
+- **Alternative Hypothesis:** Missingness of `visionscore` depends on year.
-- **Test Statistic:** Absolute difference in mean `damageshare` between missing and non-missing groups.
+- **Test Statistic:** Difference in proportion missing between 2015 and 2025 games.
 - **Significance Level:** 0.05

-After 1,000 permutations, the p-value was **< 0.05**.
-We **reject** the null hypothesis. `golddiffat15` is **MAR (Missing At Random)** on `damageshare` — games that end before 15 minutes tend to have different damage share distributions than full-length games.
+The observed difference was **1.0000** (100% missing in 2015, 0% missing in 2025), and the p-value was **0.0000** across 1,000 permutations.
+We **reject** the null hypothesis. `visionscore` is **MAR (Missing At Random)** on `year` — its missingness is entirely explained by which season the game was played in, not by the values of `visionscore` itself.

 ---